BennoCrafter/FireworkSimulation/README.md

 python3 main.py

 I hope this readme file helps you understand how to run and customize the fireworks simulation!
-Let me know if you have any questions or need further assistance.

 (This README file was made from chatgpt)